sergei-mironov/urweb-callback/README.md

 `nextjob` issues unique job references, `create` accepts the following arguments: jobref, command line, stdin, then runs the process. `get` returns it's state.

-`runNow` creates the procees and runs it syncronously.
+`runNow` creates the procees and runs it synchronously.
 This function blocks Ur/Web's handler thread.
 Use it at your own risk.

 ### CallbackNotify module